21 Motorised Infantry Brigade (Namibia): 21 Ceremonial Guard Battalion

 21 Ceremonial Guard Battalion is a guard of honour unit of the NDF.
 It was also responsible for protecting the President of Namibia till President Hifikepunye Pohamba stopped the practice.
 It has 500 members and is based in the capital where it performs public duties.
 It uses Russian/German foot drill when marching, in part due to the country returning to the traditional goose step.
 International leaders that have been honored by the battalion include Russian President Dmitry Medvedev, Kenya President Uhuru Kenyatta and the Chair of the African Union Commission Moussa Faki.
+Deputy Defence Minister Victor Simunja served as captain of the unit in 1990.